Samuel Mitja Rapoport: Biography

 Despite his gratitude towards the United States, which had offered him citizenship and work, Rapoport continued to be politically active as a member of the Communist Party.
 During a congress of pediatricians in Switzerland in 1950 he received information that he was a target of the anticommunist McCarthy commission.
-As a result of this warning he chose not to return to the US and his wife brought their children to Zurich.
+As a result of this warning he chose not to return to the US and his wife brought their children to Zürich.
 The Rapoports moved to Vienna, where for a short time he again worked at the Institute for Medical Chemistry.
 But the university refused his appointment for professorship due to the intervention of the US government.
 France, Great Britain and the Soviet Union all refused his services.
 Rapoport rejected a job offer by the Weizmann Institute in Israel on the grounds of his anti-Zionist beliefs.

 In 1951 the East German Humboldt University in East Berlin offered Rapoport the professorship and directorship of the Institute for Physiological Chemistry at the Charité Hospital.
 He accepted political asylum as well as the chance to continue his work.

 While in Berlin he wrote the text, Medical Biochemistry dictated in only three months.
 This book became a bestseller in both the medical communities in East and West Germany.
 It was printed in 9 editions with 60,000 copies, and was translated in several languages.

 Samuel Rapoport was the most important representative of East German biochemistry.
 Several of students of Rapoport were appointed to professorships.
 After the unification of Germany he became president of the newly founded Leibniz-Societät, which consisted of former members of the disbanded Academy of Sciences of the GDR.

 When in 1982 the committee "Physicians of GDR for prevention of nuclear war" was founded, Rapoport was elected the chairman.
 Up to his death he continued fighting against nuclear weapons.

 Ingeborg Rapoport continued to be active in her medical profession and in social action.
 She worked from 1952 as pediatrician in Berlin.
 In 1964 she became a professor and had the professorship for neonatology of the Charité Hospital from 1969 to 1973.
 She was co-founder of the Society of Perinatology of the GDR and council-member of the European Society of Perinatology.

 The children of Samuel and Ingeborg Rapoport are Tom, a professor at Harvard Medical School and a Howard Hughes Medical Institute investigator, Michael, a mathematician, Susan Richter, a pediatrician, and Lisa Lange, a nurse.

 In May 2015, Ingeborg Rapoport defended a doctoral dissertation about diphtheria that she submitted in 1938 to the University of Hamburg.
 The Nazi regime then in power had prevented her from taking the required oral examination due to her being part Jewish, but after updating her scientific knowledge about diphtheria, she passed a 45-minute examination by three professors from the university 77 years later, at age 102.
-She received her degree in a ceremony on June 9, making her the oldest known person in history to receive a doctorate.
+She received her degree in a ceremony on 9 June, making her the oldest known person in history to receive a doctorate.